PiShock-Inc/TransforMate/README.md

 For more information or help, don't hesitate to ask in our Discord server!

-### Secret Key
-The Secret Key is required to encode user passwords using passlib.
-You can leave this field empty if you aren't going to use the API features.
-Otherwise, to populate it, run the command `openssl rand -hex 32` in your terminal to get a randomly generated secret key.
-Do not share this key with anyone.

 ## Collaborating with the project
 If you've had a cool idea, found a bug, or wanted to add some of your own code, feel free to open an issue or to do a pull request!
 You can also contact us in